-Source: BITRE 2017, Analysis of Household, Income and Labour Dynamics in Australia (HILDA) survey unit record data.
+Source: BITRE 2018, Analysis of Melbourne Institute 2017, Unit record data, Household, Income and Labour Dynamics in Australia (HILDA) Survey, Melbourne.

-Average commute times are based on the 2011 Australian Statistical Geography Standard (ASGS) Greater Capital City Statistical Areas.
+Average commute times are based on the 2016 Australian Statistical Geography Standard (ASGS) Greater Capital City Statistical Areas.

 Average commuting trip duration is calculated for each employed individual by dividing the time spent commuting to and from work in a typical week by the estimated number of commuting trips in a typical week (which is estimated based on reported work schedules and days of work).
 This is an average one-way commuting time for all employed persons who reported a non-zero commuting time.
 Commuting trip durations of more than 240 minutes were top-coded to 240 minutes.
 Data in table is weighted so as to be representative of total in-scope population.